BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 <a title="By Courtesy of the Naval Surface Warfare Center, Dahlgren, VA., 1988.
 [Public domain], via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File%3AH96566k.jpg"><img width="512" alt="H96566k" src="https://upload.wikimedia.org/wikipedia/commons/8/8a/H96566k.jpg"/></a>
 </figure>

-Although _bug_ is the most common used word in the industry, it bugs some people to call bugs bugs.
+As a developer it is important to know that although _bug_ is the most common used word in the industry, it bugs some people to call bugs bugs.
+One of the most influential persons of the Computer Science field, Edgar Dijkstra, said the following:

 > We could, for instance, begin with cleaning up our language by no longer calling a bug a bug but by calling it an error.
 > It is much more honest because it squarely puts the blame where it belongs, viz. with the programmer who made the error.